pstadler/metrics.sh/README.md

 NETWORK_IO_INTERFACE=eth1
 ```

-`network_eth0` and `network_eth1` are aliases of the `network_io` metric with specific configurations.
+`network_eth0` and `network_eth1` are aliases of the `network_io` metric with specific configurations for each of them.
 Data of both network interfaces will now be collected and reported independently:

 ```
 network_eth0.in: 0.26